-The service profile provides a high-level view of current context on a service's details.
-When collaborating across teams, you can see at-a-glance who owns the service, who’s on-call, or how to contact the Team responsible for the service.
+The service profile provides a high-level view of a service’s current details.
+When collaborating across teams, you can see at-a-glance who owns the service, who is on call, or how to contact the Team responsible for the service.
 To access a service’s profile, navigate to Services Service Directory and click the desired service’s name.

 Service Details